memcachier/docs/documentation/clients/python/django.md

 ### Template fragment caching

 Django allows you to cache rendered template fragments.
-To enable fragment caching add `{% load cache %}` to the top of each template caching is used in.
+To enable fragment caching, add `{% load cache %}` to the top of each template caching is used in.
 The control statement to cache a fragment has the form `{% cache timeout key ... %}` where all additional parameters after the key are just appended to the key.
 In practice this may look as follows: